 Optimize your response to DDoS attacks.
 Blackholing Advanced allows you to shape the traffic routed to the blackholed prefix.
 Thus, you are still able to inspect a portion of the traffic while protecting your infrastructure from congestion at the same time.
 This visibility enables you to announce and withdraw Blackholing routes in a more efficient way, optimizing your response to the DDoS attack.

 Fight DDoS attacks with targeted rules on different layers

 The DE-CIX Blackholing feature has been used increasingly since its inception, and our customers have asked us to extend its functionalities.
-In the face of ever-growing DDoS attacks, DE-CIX has now developed a new feature called Blackholing Advanced.
-Blackholing Advanced is an extension of the existing Blackholing feature, currently in a beta version and only available at DE-CIX Frankfurt.
+In the face of ever-more frequent DDoS attacks, DE-CIX has now developed a new feature called Blackholing Advanced.
+Blackholing Advanced is an extension of the existing Blackholing feature, currently in a beta version and available at DE-CIX Dallas, Dusseldorf, Frankfurt, Hamburg, Istanbul, Lisbon, Madrid, Marseille, Munich, New York, and Palermo.
 The feature is not activated by default.
 If you want to use the Blackholing Advanced feature, please activate the service in the DE-CIX customer portal.